 Overview

 This report presents data on mpox cases reported to the European Surveillance System (EpiPulse Cases).
-EU/EEA countries report case based data to ECDC on diagnosed mpox cases.
+EU/EEA countries report case-based data to ECDC on diagnosed mpox cases.
 For case numbers by countries, Western Balkans and Türkiye are included.

 An epicurve is shown including all mpox cases reported since 2022.
-The rest of the report includes data on the total number of cases in the past full 12 calendar months (April 2025 to March 2026).
+The rest of the report includes data on the total number of cases in the past full 12 calendar months (May 2025 to April 2026).

 Epidemiological summary

-In March 2026, 80 mpox clade I cases were reported by 10 countries, with the most cases being reported by Spain (23).
-In February, 78 cases were reported by 11 countries and in January 89 cases were reported by eight countries.
+In April 2026, 102 mpox cases caused by clade I MPXV were reported by 11 countries, with the most cases being reported by Spain (33).
+In March, 98 cases were reported by 12 countries, and in February, 82 cases were reported by 11 countries.

-In March 2026, 22 mpox clade II cases were reported by seven countries, with the most cases being reported by Spain (11).
-In February, 63 cases were reported by nine countries and in January 98 cases were reported by eight countries.
+In April 2026, 23 mpox cases caused by clade II MPXV were reported by seven countries, with the most cases being reported by Germany (12).
+In March, 31 cases were reported by eight countries, and in February, 64 cases were reported by 10 countries.

 Epicurves

-Total number of mpox cases – all clades – from Jan 2022 and as of April 30, EU/EEA countries
+Total number of mpox cases – all clades – from Jan 2022 and as of May 31, EU/EEA countries

-Total number of mpox cases by clade, by month of diagnosis in the past 12 months (April 2025 to March 2026), EU/EEA
+Total number of mpox cases by clade, by month of diagnosis in the past 12 months (May 2025 to April 2026), EU/EEA

-Mpox cases by clade and country in the past 12 months (April 2025 to March 2026), EU/EEA
+Mpox cases by clade and country in the past 12 months (May 2025 to April 2026), EU/EEA

 The five countries with most cases in the past 12 months are shown separately and all other countries that reported cases are grouped as ‘Other’